Gloomy Prognosis For Employment

 "Job losses on this scale do not inevitably lead to higher unemployment.
 The reason that the fall in the share of Canadian public sector employment in the 1990s is so large is because private sector employment increased to fill the gap, at the same time enabling unemployment to fall.
 Indeed, in a growing economy the UK managed a similar outcome in the 1990s, with net private sector job creation more than offsetting a net loss of 800,000 public sector jobs and reducing the share of public sector employment in total employment from 23% to 19%.

 "Unfortunately, however, the favourable macroeconomic conditions that eased the pain of public sector downsizing in the 1990s do not exist as we enter the current age of austerity.
 This time around deficit reduction will slow an already anaemic recovery and in the short-run be bad for jobs in both the private and public sectors, stalling any hopes of a sustained improvement in job prospects this year and causing the labour market to relapse next year.

 "The revised CIPD forecast - which is subject to further review at the time of the Emergency Budget on June 22 - is that unemployment will rise to a peak of 2.95 million in the second half of 2012 and remain close to that level until 2015.
 There is little prospect of real wage growth on average throughout this period and ongoing real wage cuts in the public sector.

-will present a major challenge to a government that aims to reduce the deficit while also alleviating poverty, enhancing social mobility and
+"Given what we know historically about the way in which the social burden of unemployment and stagnant average income growth is shared across individuals and communities, the prospects for those already suffering the most disadvantage seem particularly bleak.
+This will present a major challenge to a government that aims to reduce the deficit while also alleviating poverty, enhancing social mobility and mending a broken society."